Peron Islands

 The Peron Islands are two low-lying islands off the west coast of the Northern Territory of Australia.
 They are about 5 km off Channel Point.
 Channel Point forms the northern end of Anson Bay which includes the mouth of the Daly River.

 The smaller South Peron Island lies about 3 km to the southeast of the more dominant North Peron Island.
 The two are separated by a very shallow channel that is well exposed during a spring low tide.
 The northern narrow tip of the north island has the distinguishing feature of a relatively tall round hill that can be seen from as far north as Point Blaze at the southern end of Fog Bay, or approximately 20 kilometres away on a clear day.
 The islands are uninhabited and the nearest population is the small community of Bulgul on the mainland adjacent to the North Island.
-There is also a small community at channel point adjacent to the south island.
+There is also a private residential area Channel Point Community adjacent to the south island.

 The Peron Islands along with the adjacent land and waters (to the low tide water mark) surrounding the Peron Islands and the community of Bulgul are part of the Delissaville Wagait Larrakia Aboriginal land trust.
 Under the Aboriginal Land Rights Act 1976 access to the islands is prohibited without a permit, applications are lodged through the Northern Land Council.
 Camping is not permitted on the islands.

 Since 2007, the Peron Islands have been located within the boundaries of the locality of Rakula.